saidmsaid81/Surah-Al-Kahf-/README.md

 # Surah Al Kahf Android App

+# Important
+**Support for this app has ended and a new and improved app will be released soon in shaa Allah.
+The Repo is now archived**

 An android app that helps you to read Suratul Kahf and learn more about the chapter.
 Link To App (Google Play Store):- https://play.google.com/store/apps/details?id=com.ihyausunnah.surahalkahf